 The country runs a very good and low-priced public transportation network.
 Coach transportation lines cover the long routes between major cities while gua-guas (mini-buses) and carro públicos (public taxis) go along the main roads into the city neighborhoods and from town to town.
 Motoconchos are motorbike-taxis; they are mainly used on short distances between villages and in town.
 Domestic air travel service is provided to major tourist destinations.

 Airports and International Airlines

-Various scheduled and chartered flights go to the Dominican Republic like: American Airlines, Continental Airlines and JetBlue from the US; Air Canada, Sky Service, Air Transat from Canada; ThomsonFly from Great Britain; Condor and Eurowings from Germany; Jet Airways from Belgium; Iberia from Spain; Air France from France, Aeroflot from Russia and many more.
+Various scheduled and chartered flights to the Dominican Republic include: American Airlines, Delta Airlines, United Airlines, Spirit and JetBlue from the US; Air Canada, WestJet, Air Transat from Canada; ThomsonFly from Great Britain; Condor and Eurowings from Germany; TUIfly from Belgium; Iberia from Spain; Air France and Air Caraibes from France, Aeroflot from Russia and many more.